vmware-archive/vsphere-storage-for-docker/docs/user-guide/faq.md

 After this point, the manually upgrade is done, and tenancy operations will succeed.

 #### Case2:  Has tenant configured before
-Step 1: Store the current tenancy information.
+Step 1: Backup data manually.

 Example below has a tenant ```tenant1``` with VM ```photon4``` assigned to this tenant and one volumes: vol1@datastore1 created.